Image description: Out-going leader of the Labour Party, Jeremy Corbyn.

 Ed Lawrence: If Keir wins, the country wins.
 And that’s what matters.

-.
 I knew that the country was angry at him, but I didn’t really know why.
 I also knew that David Cameron’s plan to reduce the deficit was wrong.
-Most of all, 11-year-old me knew that Gordon Brown was on the side of the poorest, on the side of compassion.
+Most of all, I knew that Brown was on the side of the poorest, on the side of compassion.
 He came across as a bit slow and grumpy on TV, but I knew he would make the country better.

 I knew that for Labour to lose, was for the country to lose.
 Things would get worse, especially for those who were already worse off – and that was what mattered.